mccloskeybr/computer/README.md

 See directories:

 *   `component_tests`: Arduino `.ino` files for testing board modules.
+*   `datasheet`: Datasheets of major components used to build computer.
 *   `schematic`: Kicad schematics for board modules / logic units.
 *   `simulator`: Software simulator to prototype different modules.